lingduoduo/Docker/Kubernetes/Intro-Kubernetes.md

 **Components of Kubernetes**

-- Master node(s): Manages the Kubernetes cluster.
+- Master Node: Controls and manages the cluster.
+Manages the Kubernetes cluster.
 There may be more than one master node in high availability mode for fault-tolerance purposes.
 In this case, only one is the master, and the others follow.
-- Worker node(s): Machine(s) that runs containerized applications that are scheduled as pod(s).
+-  Worker node(s): Worker machine where containers are launched.
+Machine(s) that runs containerized applications that are scheduled as pod(s).
+- Etcd: Consistent and highly-available key-value store.
+- Kubelet: Ensures containers are running in a Pod.
+- Kube Proxy: Maintains network rules.

-### Launch Single Node Kubernetes Cluster
+### Kubernetes Cluster

+- How we can deploy our Machine learning models using this Architecture
+- What are the Master and Worker Node Components, How we can use them to deploy our ML Models.
+- How we can use YAML files by providing our requirements
+- Use cases of kubectl cli to communicate to our cluster
+- What is DSC and how we can benefit from that

+Gain Insights into Scaling and High Availability

 #### Step 1 - Start Minikube